ughhuh/go-email-server/README.md

   subject := e.Subject
 ```

-so yeah next i check if the mime parser was executed. if yes, i fetch email's content type and corresponding type. only the plain text and html parts of the enmime `Envelope` are saved. if you wish to extend the service to save attachments and other media to the database, then you can retrieve the `enmime.Part`s from the `env_mime` variable set on the line 2.
+Next, if the MIME Parser Processor was executed, the email’s content type, text, and HTML parts are retrieved from the `enmime.Envelope`.
+Currently, only the plain text and HTML sections are saved.
+If needed, the processor could be extended to save attachments and other MIME parts by accessing `enmime.Parts` in the parsed envelope.

 ```go
   var body, content_type string